ScottMorse/PyMusician/README.md

 * More Chord/Interval tools (including inversions)
 * Clefs
 * Staff position of Note objects based on clef/instrument transposition

+## Known bugs
+* Enharmonic fails on Note objects with rhythm value

 *For now, this concludes PyMusician's main tools.
 This project is in its early stages, and much more is to come.
 This started as a single beginner's Python file that I used when I first started programming in order to practice applying musical concepts I knew well to new programming concepts I was learning, and now it is my main project that I plan to use in tandum with many more of my future projects.
 I know there are a few other similar packages out there, but I thought I'd share mine for the public as well.
 Thank you for reading, and have fun with this.*